AMACAFELLA/sketchit/blog.md

 ### Amazon Cognito for Authentication

 User authentication is handled by Amazon Cognito.
-So only a select few can view my "beautiful drawings:
+So only a select few can view my beautiful drawings:

 ```javascript
 // context/AuthContext.jsx